skypurplecloud/webstorm/README.md

 # webstorm
 # test go webstorm project
-# thsi is a test project in Golang
+# this is a test project in Golang